 Background: Stratfield Brake

-Oxford United Football Club’s proposal to relocate their stadium to Stratfield Brake. came to the Parish Council out of the blue just before Christmas 2021: we had previously only had discussions with the Club about the relocation of their training fields.
-It put the Council in an extremely difficult position.
-Since we hold a 100-year lease on the site, we were able to decide whether or not the proposal could go ahead to the next stage.
+Oxford United Football Club’s proposal to relocate their stadium to Stratfield Brake came to the Parish Council out of the blue just before Christmas 2021: we had previously only had discussions with the Club about the relocation of their training fields.
+The proposal was put forward by the County Council, as owners of the land.
+It put the Parish Council in a critical position.
+Since we hold a 100-year lease on the site, we were in a position to decide whether or not the proposal could go ahead to the next stage.
 We also knew that the Village was deeply divided on the issue, though we did not yet know in what proportion.

 The decision the Parish Council took was to remain neutral on the issue for the time being.
 This was because the Club’s plans were at that stage very general and subject to change, and we could not decide on them until we knew exactly what they were.
 This applied whether we eventually said yes or no. Until we had detailed, specific and concrete information about the plans it would clearly have been foolish to say yes, and it would equally have been unfair, given the many Kidlington residents who support the plans, to say no.